NodusTechnologies/ePay-Advantage/Sections/API Guide/README.md

 API Documentation
 -----------------
-EPay sends and receives payloads as structured [JSON Objects](Sections/Objects.md).
+EPay Advantage sends and receives payloads as structured [JSON Objects](Sections/Objects.md).
 Many of these objects are used in both requests and responses.
 Some of the objects (like Address) are embedded as child elements of other objects.